July 28, 2011

 which the facility is located of the placement of a person three years of age

+or older.
 The facility is required to give the notice

 not later than the third day after the date of placement.
 A district should contact residential